NeCTAR-RC/nectar-training/package08/sections/concerns.markdown

     *Protection from you:* Choose a reliable Internet Provider.

-* **Insecure Interfaces** and API's: 3rd parties can create an insecure application to interact with the cloud services, e.g. to provision, manage, orchestrate and monitor the VMs through such interfaces.
+* **Insecure Interfaces** and APIs: 3rd parties can create an insecure application to interact with the cloud services, e.g. to provision, manage, orchestrate and monitor the VMs through such interfaces.

     *Protection from the provider:* Set up the cloud platform such that external software does not have privileges to provision, manage and orchestrate VMs (or only allow this for trusted software).